dragonscale-ai/book-mas/docs/ch_6/sec_6-2.md

 Incorporating these human-in-the-loop features does more than safeguard operations.
 It communicates to users that the system is designed with their oversight in mind, which strengthens their willingness to rely on it.
 In regulated fields, it also creates a trackable record of user input for auditing and compliance purposes.
 The interface becomes a shared surface of collaboration between human operators and AI agents.

 When explainability is embedded into every layer of the interface, and users can trace the process and intervene as needed, the system becomes more than an opaque assistant.

+## Key Takeaways

+- Front End Developer: Dynamic UIs should be composed at runtime using agent metadata; hardcoded flows break when workflows shift mid-task.

+- Business User: You don’t need to learn complex tools; just describe what you want and let conversational AI handle the process.

+- Product Manager: If your UI can’t adapt in real time to workflow changes, it’s blocking users from trusting or scaling intelligent automation.